 The total yearly inflow of immigrants in these categories is composed of both new arrivals to the United States and status adjusters.

 The number of all immigrants admitted to the country shown in the immigration statistics tables consists of two different types of flow.
 One is newly arrived lawful permanent residents—persons who were issued immigrant visas by the Department of State overseas.
 The other is status adjusters—persons who enter the United States in one legal status and then adjust or change to permanent residence while in the country.

 For example, a person arrives in the United States on a temporary worker H-1B visa.
 If her company chooses to sponsor her for permanent residence, the employer can petition U.S. Citizenship and Immigration Services (USCIS) for a green card on behalf of the worker under an employment-preference visa.

-More than one million people were granted lawful permanent resident status during 2005.
+During 2006, nearly 1.3 million people were granted lawful permanent resident status.

-Family reunification accounted for almost 58 percent of all lawful permanent immigration in 2005.
+Family reunification accounted for more than 63 percent of all lawful permanent immigration in 2006.